 To qualify for licensure in Minnesota, CNPs must hold a current RN license (or be eligible for RN licensure) and demonstrate completion of a graduate-level nurse practitioner program with appropriate programmatic accreditation.
 The CNP’s education must focus on one of these six areas: individuals and families, adult/gerontology, neonatal, pediatrics, women’s health, or mental health.
 CNPs must also be certified by a state-recognized national certifying body such as the American Academy of Nurse Practitioners Certification Board (AANPCB).
 The AANPCB requires applicants to register for 180-minute certification exams at PSI Online.
 CNPs must recertify with the AANPCB every five years.

 Nurses may apply for CNP licensure online or by mail.
 The application fee is $137.
 CNPs in Minnesota must renew both their RN and APRN licenses every two years.
 CNPs can renew their APRN licenses online for $85.
 Since APRN certifying organizations require continuing education for renewal, the state does not require any additional continuing education for RN or APRN license renewal.
 Current APRN certification satisfies the continuing education requirement for both renewals.

 Career Outlook for Nurses in Minnesota

 Minnesota.
 Nurse practitioners act as a liaison between doctors and nurses, assess and diagnose patients, and create treatment plans.
-There are also 1,690 nurse anesthetists (CRNAs) in Minnesota.
-A career as a CRNA provides one of the highest salaries for graduates of nursing schools in Minnesota, with an average of $179,480 per year.
-The U.S. Department of labor projects that with a rapidly aging population, the need for nurses in Minnesota will increase 11.8% within the next decade.
+There are also 2,000 nurse anesthetists (CRNAs) in Minnesota.
+A career as a CRNA provides one of the highest salaries for graduates of nursing schools in Minnesota, with an average of $180,430 per year.

 Biggest Hospitals in Minnesota